hasura/graphql-engine/manual/hasuractl/hasura_cluster_delete.rst

 ::

-      --force   skip the confirmation prompt and force delete -h, --help    help for delete
+      --force   skip the confirmation prompt and force action -h, --help    help for delete

 Options inherited from parent commands